 Gus Bova is a senior staff writer and assistant editor at the Texas Observer.
-He writes about labor, politics, the border, homelessness, and occasionally other topics.
+He covers labor, politics, and other major Texas stories.
+He has written extensively on topics ranging from the border wall to homelessness.
 Before coming to the Observer, he worked at a shelter for recently arrived immigrants and asylum-seekers.
 He studied Latin American Studies at the University of Kansas.

 Justin Miller covers politics and state government for the Texas Observer.
 He previously worked for The American Prospect magazine in Washington, D.C., and has also written for The Intercept, The New Republic and In These Times.
 Originally from the Twin Cities, he received a journalism degree from the University of Minnesota.